VivekMangukiya11/donizo-material-scraper/README.md

 - Adjust `delay_between_requests` in config
 - Use specific suppliers/categories for targeted scraping
 - Monitor logs for performance bottlenecks
-- Consider running scrapers in parallel (future enhancement)
+- Use parallel execution for faster scraping

 ### Expected Performance
 - **Castorama**: ~50-100 products per category